Waldorf Salad is filled with texture and flavor. Tossed in a homemade poppyseed dressing, it’s perfect for any lunch, dinner or appetizer.

 - 2 teaspoons poppy seeds

-NOTE: Unless you’re planning on eating the entire salad, I would serve the dressing on the side.
+To STORE, Unless you’re planning on eating the entire salad, I would serve the dressing on the side.
 If the salad has dressing it will only last about 2-3 days in the fridge.
 Without dressing, it will last a few days longer.

-There are so many things I love about this Waldorf Salad, but the thing I love most is that it’s pretty sturdy, so you can make it in advance.
+Make ahead of time: There are so many things I love about this Waldorf Salad, but the thing I love most is that it’s pretty sturdy, so you can make it in advance.
 Just add the dressing right before serving!

-I like to make a big batch of salad earlier in the week, and then portion it out into single servings so my husband can take it to work for lunch throughout the week.
+Portion for lunches: I like to make a big batch of salad earlier in the week, and then portion it out into single servings so my husband can take it to work for lunch throughout the week.
 It’s such a time-saver to have it all prepped in advance!
 It really is the best Waldorf salad recipe!!

 For more salad recipes, check out: